gdsc-gcect/GCECT-APP/Assets/Contributing.md

  * If you do find a new issue, do not hesitate to open a new one.
 Make sure to describe any additions required in the message.

- * If you want to contribute on UI theme of the application make sure you maintain the proper color theme.
+ * If you want to contribute on UI theme of the application make sure you maintain the proper color theme of our college app.
 For reference, you can see our [UI design in figma]( https://www.figma.com/file/6xXpKNhilvlLJ6HUpC2kkC/University-APP?node-id=0%3A1)
  * If interested, do mention the issue that you want to work on it.

  * Kindly wait for approval from the maintainers of this project before starting to work on any issue.